SkerdH/Active-Directory-Basic-Home-Lab/README.md

 <img src="https://i.imgur.com/uEJYToz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-You can now connect to the internal network and if succesfull it ipconfig should look similar to this.
+You can now connect to the internal network and if succesfull the ipconfig should look similar to this.
 This shows an internal network has been created and clients or employees can now succesfully connect to the internet:  <br/>
 <img src="https://i.imgur.com/7cfHtUy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />